ldn-softdev/jtc/User Guide.md

 "New York"
 bash $
 ```
-while this one doesn't produce a match (the string value `New York` is found only in the first `Directory` record):
+while this one doesn't produce a match (the string value `"New York"` is found only in the first `Directory` record):
 ```bash
 bash $ <ab.json jtc -w'[Directory][1:]<New York>'
 bash $